cgoldberg/sauceclient/doc/index.rst

 `Sauce Labs <https://saucelabs.com>`_ is a service that allows you to run remote Selenium WebDriver tests from their cloud.
 They have VM's with 100+ browser/OS combinations, allowing comprehensive cross-browser cross-platform test coverage.
-Sauce Labs is a paid service, offerning various `usage plans <https://saucelabs.com/pricing>`_.
+Sauce Labs is a paid service, offering various `usage plans <https://saucelabs.com/pricing>`_.
 They offer `free accounts <https://saucelabs.com/signup/plan/free>`_ for limited/trial use. `Open Sauce <https://saucelabs.com/signup/plan/OSS>`_ accounts are also free.
-Open Sauce allows unlimited automated code minutes, and 3 parrallel VM's (simultaneous tests), if you have a verified Open Source project.
+Open Sauce allows unlimited automated code minutes, and 3 parallel VM's (simultaneous tests), if you have a verified Open Source project.

 Example sauceclient Usage